 Amory and Rosalind have a love-hate relationship while they are together.
-Much like the relationship of the book’s author and his wife Zelda.
+Much like the relationship between the book’s author and his wife Zelda.
 This makes the book semi-autobiographical at times.

-I think, a reader of today might have the same kind of love-hate relationship with the book.
-On one hand, for most of the time, it doesn’t seem to be going anywhere.
-For a major part of it, you feel like just walking through the corridors of college campus, catching glimpses of youth of that time (and all times, in a way).
-On the other hand, it has this scintillating prose, words and phrases with marks of genius all over them that are a pure delight for a book lover.
+I think a reader of today might have the same kind of love-hate relationship with the book.
+On one hand, most of the time, it doesn’t seem to be going anywhere.
+For a major part of it, you feel like just walking through the corridors of a college campus, catching glimpses of the youth of that time (and all times, in a way).
+On the other hand, it has this scintillating prose, words, and phrases with marks of genius all over them that are a pure delight for a book lover.